-Cattle and evidence of cattle were observed within the offset area with higher concentrations observed along the northern side of Brook Creek where Buffel Grass is more dominant in a more open Box Eucalypt vegetation community preferred by browsing cattle.
-Presence of cattle will likely reduce the biodiversity and recruitment rate of the offset in its current condition.
+Cattle and evidence of cattle were observed within the offset area with higher concentrations observed along the northern side of Brook Creek.
+Buffel Grass is more dominant in the more open Box Eucalypt vegetation community found on the northern side of Brook Creek.
+Open Box Eucalypt vegetation community is also preferred by browsing cattle.
+Cattle should be used to control fuel load following the wet season when biomass is relatively high but cattle will likely reduce the biodiversity and recruitment rate of the offset if allowed to graze year round in its current condition.